Supervisory Emergency Management Specialist (Preparedness)

 If you meet the minimum qualifications, you will be placed in one of the following categories:

 - Best Qualified: Applicants possessing experience that substantially exceeds the minimum qualifications of the position and demonstrate high proficiency in all of the critical competencies, including all Selective Placement Factors (SPF) and appropriate Quality Ranking Factors (QRF) as determined by the job analysis.

 - Well Qualified: Applicants possessing experience that exceeds the minimum qualifications of the position and demonstrates acceptable proficiency in all of the critical competencies, including all SPFs and appropriate QRFs as determined by the job analysis.

 - Qualified: Applicants possessing experience that meets the minimum qualifications of the position and demonstrate basic proficiency in most of the critical competencies, including all SPFs and appropriate QRFs as determined by the job analysis.

 If you are best qualified, you may be referred to the hiring manager for consideration and may be called for an interview.

-Interagency Career Transition Assistance Program (ICTAP) Eligibles: If you have never worked for the federal government, you are not ICTAP eligible.
+Interagency Career Transition Assistance Plan (ICTAP) Eligibles: If you have never worked for the federal government, you are not ICTAP eligible.
 View information about ICTAP eligibility on OPM’s Career Transition Resources website.
-To be considered well qualified under ICTAP, you must be rated at a minimum score of 85.00 for this position.
+To be considered eligible under ICTAP, you must be placed in the "well-qualified" category for this position, as described above.
 In addition, you must submit the supporting documents listed under the required documents section of this announcement.